 This article is the first of our new series “Global Web Design“.
 Over the next months we’ll be covering various continents, featuring web developers and web designs from different countries of the world and taking a close look of what is happening in the web design scene worldwide.
 We start today with an article about web design in Russia.
 We will continue with Ireland (Lee Munroe) and Brazil (Fabio Sasso) upcoming weeks.
-Hence, you may want to subscribe to our RSS feed2311 for more similar posts.

 Web Design in Russia Link

 The land mass that is one-sixth of the Earth is always surprising.
 As the founder of one of design-related magazines in Russia (Designcollector.net), I am happy to present the hidden force that is Russia.
 I won’t dwell on the classic stereotypes but will rather look at the creativity flowing through.

 The era of professional and commercial online design started in Russia about a decade ago.
 We’re now seeing an increase in professional design and development.
 I won’t concentrate much on the history of Web design in Russia; that has been happening for ages.
 Like everywhere in the world, Web design came to Russia as a modern way to present any kind of information to an audience online.
 So, principles such as simplicity, accessibility and eye-catching design have been cultivated for several years.

 Web development as a profession was relegated to the elite for years until geek heads and artists took it over.
 For a few years there was a boom of home pages and tiny corporate websites that were built with any regard for the end user.
 This trend ended thankfully, in large part due to the highly scaled websites that came out the original and still unique studio founded by Artemy Lebedev, which has produced more than 760 websites.